Up to 50% off sofas & mattresses — limited‑time deals.

 Pro Tips for Burrow Nomad Sofa

-• Measure your doorway turns and hallway widths, then plan where modules will “stage” during assembly.
+• Measure doorway turns and hallways before delivery, then decide where each box will sit during assembly.

-• If you move often, label modules and hardware during the first assembly so reassembly is faster later.
+• If you move often, label modules and hardware during the first build so reassembly is faster later.

 FAQs